Roofing

 This handout is a compilation of some of the standard requirements based on the State Building Code and City Ordinance for projects of this type.
 This information packet does not contain all the specific codes for construction and should only be used as a guide.
 The permittee is responsible to meet all code requirements applicable to each project.

-Note: If home is a Heritage Preservation Site prior approval from city planner and/or HPC is required before issuance of permit.
+Note: If home is a Heritage Preservation Site (historic property), prior approval from the City Planner and/or HPC is required before issuance of permit.

 Typical Code Requirements